Updated September 15, 2020

 This list is for newbies and covers the Minolta products mentioned most often as must-haves for those just starting.
 I assume that the reader, like me, is new to Minolta collecting and has a limited budget.
 Accordingly, I have excluded professional-level gear and rare, expensive items.
 I have included links to reviews with each item when I found the review useful.
 Of course, at some point, I will write about my own experiences with the items in my collection.
 This list contains information only for SLR cameras because that is where I am focusing my collecting efforts.

 SR Line (1958)

 The SR-2 was the first Minolta SLR and was released 1958.
 Supposedly, the first camera was designated “2” because the CEO considered “2” to be lucky (I cannot substantiate this).
-The SR-2 is expensive and hard to find.
-I saw a broken one go for 100.00+ at auction.
+The SR-2 is expensive and hard to find (I saw a broken one go for 100.00+ at auction).
+The SR-3, while not as lauded as the SR-2, is also relatively hard to find.
 There are plenty of SR-7s and SR–1s to be had.

 SR Line Overview (Rokkor Files)

 The SR-T 101 introduced a number of metering advances.
 Black SR-Ts are rare and sought after.
 The SR-T 102 is considered the best of the SR-T line because the early models show aperture information in the viewfinder and have mirror lockup.
 The SR-T 202 has similar features to the 101 but without mirror lockup.
 All are sturdy models that work well.
 My first ever SLR was an SR-T 101.